Macaroniwdcheese/my-cicd-app/README.md

 6. 🚀 Test Locally (optional)

+(im on a system where python3 is the correct command)

 If you want to try it locally:

-pip install -r requirements.txt python app/main.py
+pip install -r requirements.txt python3 app/main.py

+You should now see output like:

+ * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
-Then open a browser at http://localhost:5000
+ * or open a browser at http://localhost:5000